-Some revolutions never make it to the front pages of the newspapers.
-It goes the same for scientific breakthroughs that do not fit into the main stream value system, and demand a paradigm shift.
+Some things never make it to the front pages of the newspapers.
+It goes the same for scientific breakthroughs that do not fit into the mainstream value system.
+And demand a paradigm shift.

-But isn’t it the very point of revolutions and true science, to question the old beliefs, preconceptions and liberate human potential?
+But isn’t it the very point of true science.
+To question the old beliefs, practice and increase human potential?
 This was all the case with one of the most important scientific discovery of modern medicine, the Endocannabinoid System (ECS).

 The “Irrelevant” Plant

-For thousands of years Cannabis has been used in old civilizations both as a drug and for recreational purposes, but even with the advance of modern science its active compounds were never researched or isolated before mid 20th century.
-Cannabis use was considered to be of marginal interest of both biology and even more medicine that looked upon it only from the angle of drug misuse.
+For thousands of years, Cannabis has been used in old civilizations both as a drug and for recreational purposes.
+But even with the advance of modern science, its active compounds were never researched before the mid 20th century.
+Cannabis use was considered to be of marginal interest of both biologies.
+And even more, medicine that looked upon it only from the angle of drug misuse.

-It was only in 1966 that Raphael Mechoulam together with his colleague Yechiel Gaoni discovered the Cannabis active compound THC responsible for its psychoactive effect.
-Although Morphine was isolated back in 19 century research in other drugs like Cocaine and Heroin followed, but it seems Cannabis was not considered relevant enough to study.
+It was only in 1966 that Raphael Mechoulam together with his colleague Yechiel Gaoni.
+They discovered the Cannabis active compound THC responsible for its psychoactive effect.
+Although Morphine was isolated back in 19-century research in other drugs like Cocaine and Heroin followed.
+But it seems Cannabis was not considered relevant enough to study.
 Its structure was known, but there was no research into its compounds.

-Today, we know about some 480 health beneficial compounds in Cannabis Sativa.
+Today, we know about some 480 health good compounds in Cannabis Sativa.

-Decades had to pass since Mechoulam’s initial discovery to understand how profoundly THC and other canabinoids like CBD influence our bodily biochemistry.
+Decades had to pass since Mechoulam’s first discovery to understand how amazingly THC.
+And other cannabinoids like CBD influence our bodily biochemistry.
 They found that specific receptors in our body tend to be particularly responsive to THC.